-Be sure to check out our exclusive, online webinars in Articulate Live.
+Be sure to check out our exclusive, online webinars in Articulate 360 Training.
 It's included with your Articulate 360 subscription.

 And if you have any questions, post them in E-Learning Heroes.
 The largest e-learning community in the world is standing by, ready to help.

 What are the system requirements for Replay 360?

 See this article for Replay 360 tech specs.

 How do I install and update Replay 360?

 We made it super simple to install and update Replay 360.

 First, install the Articulate 360 desktop app and sign in with your Articulate ID email address and password.